tianocore/edk2-pytool-extensions/docs/usability/using_wsl.md

 You should see the installation of the VS Code server if you are doing this for the first time.
 If you don't see it, make sure your extension is installed properly.

-Naviagate to the folder you want to use in your WSL terminal and then run code
+Navigate to the folder you want to use in your WSL terminal and then run code

 ```bash
 cd my_project_folder